katcohen/fixed-income-risk-portfolio/README.md

 # 📊 Fixed-Income Risk Portfolio

-A collection of projects demonstrating **post-graduate / GARP FRM-level skills** in fixed income, credit risk, and portfolio analysis.
+A collection of projects demonstrating knowledge and skills in fixed income, credit risk, and portfolio analysis.
-Designed to showcase professional work products for roles such as **Credit Analyst, Fixed Income Associate, and Investment Risk Analyst**.

 ---